emoryhubbard/RoadSignRecognition/README.md

 This CNN is an image classifer I created and fine-tuned for recognizing German road signs, for usage by a hypothetical self-driving car, and which achieved 92% accuracy.
 I experimented with several different architectures, including Xception-based models.

+The exact classification task is to identify one of 43 different types of German road signs based on an image input.

 Five different variations of road sign recognition models were developed in order to try as many approaches as feasible.
 A much higher performance is achievable, when any of these models is compared to performance of other state-of-the-art models for similar problems, and with more time to experiment and fine-tune, it is clear those performances can be matched based on the rate of improvement below.

 Source code for initializing and training the final model appears in [roadsign_32x32model.ipynb](https://github.com/emoryhubbard/RoadSignRecognition/blob/main/roadsign_32x32model.ipynb)